On the existence of MRD self-dual codes: Lagrangian codes

-If $S=0$, then any element of $C$ has at most $d$ non-zero coordinates.
-Assume now that $S$ is non-zero.
-It then has a non-zero row, say the $i$-th one.
-Since $S^t=-S$ and $F$ has odd characteristic (and thus, so has $L$), the diagonal entries of $S$ are zero.
-Hence, the $i$-th row of $S$ has at most $d-1$ non-zero entries.
-Therefore, if $\varepsilon_i$ denotes the $i$-th vector of the canonical basis of $L^d,$ $(\varepsilon_i,-\varepsilon_i S)$ is a non-zero element of $C$ which has at most $d$ non-zero coordinates.
+Since $F$ has odd characteristic (and thus, so has $L$), it follows that the diagonal entries of $S$ are zero.
+Hence, any row of $G$ is a non-zero element of $C\setminus\{0\}$ whose weight is at most $d$, leading to the desired contradiction.
+This concludes the proof. \end{proof}